mciuba/CocoaHeads-Krk-Talks/README.md

 # CocoaHeads-Krk-Talks
-A list of talks given at CocoaHeads Krakow Meetups
+A list of talks given at CocoaHeads Kraków Meetups.

 ###CocoaHeads Kraków #4